Piwimau/SCUnit/README.md

 ## Acknowledgements

-I got the idea to create SCUnit when I stumbled across [this](https://www.youtube.com/watch?v=z-uWt5wVVkU) nice talk by Benno Rice, in which he presented some of the issues related to unit testing C code and two example frameworks one could use.
+I originally got the idea to create SCUnit when I stumbled across [this](https://www.youtube.com/watch?v=z-uWt5wVVkU) nice talk by Benno Rice, in which he presented some of the issues related to unit testing C code and two example frameworks one could use.

-SCUnit has been inspired by many other existing frameworks, including (but not limited to) [Google Test](https://github.com/google/googletest), [Check](https://github.com/libcheck/check), [Unity](https://github.com/ThrowTheSwitch/Unity), [Tau](https://github.com/jasmcaus/tau), [µnit](https://nemequ.github.io/munit), [tst](https://github.com/rdentato/tst) and
+SCUnit was inspired by many other existing frameworks, including (but not limited to) [Google Test](https://github.com/google/googletest), [Check](https://github.com/libcheck/check), [Unity](https://github.com/ThrowTheSwitch/Unity), [Tau](https://github.com/jasmcaus/tau), [µnit](https://nemequ.github.io/munit), [tst](https://github.com/rdentato/tst) and